arezoosedghi/OGRU/README.md

 ## For any further inquiries, you can reach out to:

-Arezoo Sedghi
-Faculty of Electrical and Computer Engineering, Graduate University of Advanced Technology arezoosedghi91@gmail.com
+Arezoo Sedghi, Faculty of Electrical and Computer Engineering, Graduate University of Advanced Technology: arezoosedghi91@gmail.com

 Feel free to contact us if you have any questions or need more information.